joshloyal/Baumkuchen/README.md

 # Aeolus
-Repository to host various keras models
+Repository to host various Keras models.
+The name is a vary bad connection between Aeolus the wind god in the Odyssey who helps Odysseus get home.